chiragdhamija/Distributed-Google-File-System/README.md

 - Report
 - Presentation

+Dynamic Replication:
+- Call `record_chunk_access` in `master.py` at appropriate locations.
+- (Heartbeat) Get request data from servers, replicate most accessed if above threshold
+- (Heartbeat) If chunk server fails, replicate all files in chunk server.

 # Assumptions
 - An update operation can be done if and only if the primary and secondary servers both are alive for the file
 # How to run the code